 Temporary shelter can be provided in the form of shade cloths or plastic tarpaulins if other shelter is not available.

-Shelter and water
+Shelter close to water

-Animals that have been injured in a natural disaster such as fire or flood need protection from the elements as they will be especially sensitive to the extremes of heat, sun or cold.
+Cattle that have been injured in a natural disaster such as fire or flood need protection from the elements as they will be especially sensitive to the extremes of heat, sun or cold.

 Stock showing signs of photosensitivity (sunburn) must have access to shade.
 Preventative measures are available for some types of photosensitivity, including facial eczema.
 Sunburnt stock will also benefit from veterinary treatment.